 After researching the ones we sold in store and trying a few pairs on with advice from a friend, I decided that I wanted to buy some GTX Supalite II’s.
-At the time, the boot was produced by Brasher, which has since merged with Berghaus (which is why my boots pictured here are branded ‘Brasher’ – the boot sold now by Berghaus has remained the same, but carries the Berghaus branding).
+At the time, the boot was produced by Brasher, which has since merged with Berghaus (which is why my boots pictured here are branded ‘Brasher’) – the boot has remained the same, but now carries the Berghaus branding.

 My new walking boots needed to keep my feet warm, dry and not feel too heavy to walk in, as I planned to use them daily.
 I also needed boots that I could wear on my first visits to the mountains, so something comfy with ankle support and good grip was essential.

 I chose these boots because they were waterproof, made from quality leather and have sturdy Vibram soles.
 I also liked the classic brown leather styling, preferring this to some of the multi-coloured and more modern/sporty looking boots available.